 There are many barriers on the market that make claims on what their barriers can achieve in terms of absorption or insulation.
 This can be confusing as a consumer of the product when you are looking to create a real solution to your noise issue.
 There is however an easy solution to this.
 Any reputable acoustic barrier manufacturer will be able to provide you with laboratory testing from independently registered organisations.
 These are generally Universities with the necessary facilities to carry out such tests.
 It is important to note that endorsements from Consumer bodies are not a reflection on any of the technical aspects of a product.
 These are simply subscription-based memberships which in no way vet any of the products they endorse from technical aspects.

 When using noise barriers, it is important that the full pedigree of all aspects of the product is also taken into consideration.
 While the noise attenuation properties are of paramount importance, factors such as fire rating, waterproof capabilities, tensile testing, weatherproof are critical when barriers are to be deployed on any site.
 Once again, all of these aspects of the barrier need to be endorsed by independent lab tests.
 What is of critical importance is that the lab tests are for the complete noise barrier, not just for a single component of the barrier.
 Many barrier manufacturers will try and present a report for a single component of the barrier and try to justify that the complete product will behave the same way.
-Again, with all these aspects, to test the true pedigree of any noise barrier (or any other product) simply ask the supplier for the independent lab test to back up any claims made in their marketing material.
+Again, with all these aspects, to test the true pedigree of any noise barrier (or any other product) simply ask the supplier for an independent lab test to back up any claims made in their marketing material.

-Noise Barriers such as Echo Barrier are used to screen noise and filter noise energy from the environment.
+Noise Barriers such as Echo Barriers are used to screen noise and filter noise energy from the environment.
 Echo Barrier is the world standard in temporary noise mitigation and is widely used across the globe in construction, manufacturing and various other applications.
 The barrier is made of only the highest quality materials.
 Echo Barrier is the highest performing noise barrier on the New Zealand market in terms of noise attenuation, backed up by independent lab reports.
-Echo Barrier is unique in that the acoustic infill is held within a waterproof membrane that allows noise energy to be absorbed, whilst keeping the barrier dry.
+The Echo Barrier is unique in that the acoustic infill is held within a waterproof membrane that allows noise energy to be absorbed, whilst keeping the barrier dry.

 Weighing in between 6-7kg per barrier, there is no other barrier that can compete with the Echo Barrier in terms of attenuation to weight.
 A critical factor when barriers are moved around on site, and placing adding strain on fence lines.